talicopanda/social-media-influence-analysis/README.md

 ![./Influence.drawio.png](./assets/influence_uml.png)

+## Project Flow

+This module consists of two steps: 1) generating tweet embeddings and cleaned community data , and 2) building the content market.
+There are two required inputs that must be set up to run either of these steps, a [community](#project-context), and a [config file](#config).

+To generate the embeddings and clean the community data, follow the instructions of the embedding-type selected in the config file.
+By default, we recommend [tweet2vec](./tweet2vec/README.md).
+This will output the tweet embeddings to the intermediate database specified by the config file.

+To run the content market, run [`src/main.py`](/src/main.py) as per the [instructions in src](/src/INSTRUCTIONS.md).
+This will use the cleaned data and tweet embeddings in the database from the first step to [run each step of the `ContentMarketBuilder`](#content-market-builder) (generate clustering, populate and parition users, calculate demand and supplies), populate and write the content market to database, and output visualizations to provide initial insights into the data.

+## Config

+This configuration file is used to configure the database and collection names of the inputs and outputs of this module, as well as various parameters which impact the computed data.
+A default/example config file can be found [here](./config.json).

+A config file includes the following fields:

+- **num_bins:** An integer representing the number of clusters to partition the tweet embeddings into.
+- **partitioning_strategy:** A string representing the partitioning strategy to use.
+Currently available options are: `users`.
+See [user-partitioning](#user-parititioning)
+- **embedding_type:** A string representing the type of tweet embeddings being used.
+For now, it is set to "tweet2vec".
+- **database:** An object containing information related to the databases used by the application.
+Since currently only Mongo is supported, the fields within this object include:
+  - **db_type:** A string representing the type of database being used.
+In this case, it is set to "Mongo".
+  - **connection_url:** A string representing the connection URL to the MongoDB instance.
+  - **community_db_name:** A string representing the name of the database used for storing community information.
+  - **community_info_collection:** A string representing the name of the collection used for storing community expansion information
+  - **user_info_collection:** A string representing the name of the collection used for storing user information.
+  - **original_tweets_collection:** A string representing the name of the collection used for storing original tweets in the communty.
+  - **quotes_of_in_community_collection:** A string representing the name of the collection used for storing quotes from within the community.
+  - **quotes_of_out_community_collection:** A string representing the name of the collection used for storing quotes from outside the community.
+  - **retweets_of_in_community_collection:** A string representing the name of the collection used for storing retweets from within the community.
+  - **retweets_of_out_community_collection:** A string representing the name of the collection used for storing retweets from outside the community.
+  - **content_market_db_name:** A string representing the name of the database used for storing content market data - the output database name.
+  - **clean_original_tweets_collection:** A string representing the name of the collection used for storing clean original tweets.
+  - **clean_replies_collection:** A string representing the name of the collection used for storing clean replies.
+  - **clean_quotes_of_in_community_collection:** A string representing the name of the collection used for storing clean quotes from within the community.
+  - **clean_quotes_of_out_community_collection:** A string representing the name of the collection used for storing clean quotes from outside the community.
+  - **clean_retweets_of_in_community_collection:** A string representing the name of the collection used for storing clean retweets from within the community.
+  - **clean_retweets_of_out_community_collection:**
+    A string representing the name of the collection used for storing clean retweets from outside the community.
+  - **tweet_embeddings_collection:** A string representing the name of the collection used for storing tweet embeddings.

 ## Latent Space Embedding

 Latent embedding representation of words is ubiquitous in machine learning applications.
 However, embedding full sentences are much less prominent, let alone embedding tweets.
 This issue arises from the inherent nature of a tweet that is menat to be a casual string of text in which users often rely on the social context for using abbreviations, hashtags and making typos that cause most word to vector models to struggle for an accurate representation of the data.

 Therefore, for our project we rely on previous literate for latent space embedding of tweets, namely [tweet2vec](https://arxiv.org/abs/1605.03481).
 For starters, this approach assumes that posts with the same hashtags should have embeddings which are close to each other.